TonnyL/Awesome_APIs/Global.md

 #### Music
 + [Deezer](https://developers.deezer.com/)
 + [Last.fm](http://www.last.fm/zh/api?setlang=en) - The Last.fm API allows anyone to build their own programs using Last.fm data, whether they're on the web, the desktop or mobile devices.
++ [MusicGraph](https://developer.musicgraph.com/) - MusicGraph API, launched by Senzari, is the world's first knowledge engine for music, which will be available as a powerful 'graph API' that can be leveraged by developers to enhance their applications with deep musical intelligence.
-+ [Musixmatch](https://developer.musixmatch.com/) - Bring lyrics on your application with the Musixmatch API
++ [Musixmatch](https://developer.musixmatch.com/) - Bring lyrics on your application with the Musixmatch API.
++ [One Music](http://www.onemusicapi.com/) - OneMusicAPI is able to provide metadata about an astonishing range of music because it aggregates existing, well maintained, online databases.
++ [Rdio](http://developer.rdio.com/) - Tune in to your personal radio station, your FM, or choose from countless others to suit the mood.
+Make and share playlists.
+Get personalized recommendations.
+Stream or download songs and albums, start to finish, wherever you are.
 + [SoundCloud](https://developers.soundcloud.com/) - Allow users to upload and share sounds across the web.
 + [Spotify](https://developer.spotify.com/web-api/) - Spotify's Web API lets your applications fetch data from the Spotify music catalog and manage user’s playlists and saved music.